mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-3.md

 What we see here is that we are pretty close to the actual unit test implementation.
 The only difference is that we use the entity manager to persist the instances and instead of creating the service via new, the real service instance is used.

 With this, we are able to generally execute code in a fairly real world like scenario.
 The execution time of the integration tests is obviously higher, because it has to create the spring application context and start the database.
-But as we use the Singleton approach for our container instance, it will only effect the first integration test that get's executed, so it will take something like 100ms instead of 1ms to run it.
+But as we use the Singleton approach for our container instance, it will only affect the first integration test that gets executed, so it will take something like 100ms instead of 1ms to run it.
 The next integration test though are usually run within something like 1-10ms depending on what is done in the test.

 ##  The right balance between Unit and Integration tests
-Since a integration tests seems more appropriate in this case, it is not always the case.
+Since integration tests seem more appropriate in this case, it is not always the case.
 Do you remember the [testing pyramid from the first blog post](https://www.road-to-cuba-and-beyond.com/testing-of-cuba-applications-part-1/)?
 I talked about the ratio between the different test phases a little.
-Before we go and test everything that has to do with the database in an integration test, it might be valuable to look at alternatives.
-The above described problem, that we needed to much mocking in the unit test might be a sign that we have a design problem.
+Before we go and test everything that we have to do with the database in an integration test, it might be valuable to look at the alternatives.
+The above described problem, that we needed too much mocking in the unit test, might be a sign that we have a design problem.

 It may be (and in fact I would argue in this case it is), that we need an abstraction layer between the CUBA APIs and our own business logic.
 Michael Feathers talks about this in his book "Working effectively with legacy code" about the fact that "my whole application is all API calls".
-The idea to prevent that situation of too much mocking entirly is to create an abstraction of the interface with some kind of a [wrapper](http://svengrand.blogspot.de/2008/05/new-xunit-test-pattern.html) which additionaly get's optimised for unit testing.
+The idea to prevent that situation of too much mocking entirly is to create an abstraction of the interface with some kind of a [wrapper](http://svengrand.blogspot.de/2008/05/new-xunit-test-pattern.html) which additionaly gets optimised for unit testing.

 Let's have a look at what that would look like.
 The wrapper might have the following imaginary interface: